shansen18/BootCamp/Week11/SubmissionFile.md

 attack) is data that points to an attach and also gathered during the attack, that is used to mitigate the attack or stop it all together.

-The IOC (Indicator of compramise) is the digital forensic data gathered after the attack.
-This data can by security professionals to help them find possiable vectors for breaches, and fix them, or implement better monitoring policies.
+The IOC (Indicator of compromise) is the digital forensic data gathered after the attack.
+This data can by security professionals to help them find possible vectors for breaches, and fix them, or implement better monitoring policies.

 #### The Cyber Kill Chain